bitovi/hatchify/CONTRIBUTING.md

    1. For each dependent package, update the version of the dependency in the `package.json` file before running the publish command.

+#### Dependent Releases of peer dependencies

+Peer dependencies like `@hatchifyjs/core` are pinned to the latest minor version.
+When publishing a new minor version of `@hatchifyjs/core`, pay attention to increment the version under the `peerDependencies` section in _all_ other `package.json` files.

 ### Updating the Grid Demo

 The grid demo is in a separate [repository](https://github.com/bitovi/hatchify-grid-demo) from Hatchify.